There has been a great deal of discussion and controversy in the media around the use of peptides.

 “In small doses, and within medically approved and prescribed products, peptides can be a lacklustre complexion, body and life’s best friend.”

 How do you take peptides?
 Well most peptides are injected into the body, but specialists are now developing other methods for introducing peptides into the body.

 This includes creams which apply to the skin topically (outside of the skin) or transdermally (similar to patches).
 They can also be applied to the skin inside the mouth or consumed where it is then absorbed into the body.

 Should You Use Peptides

-Like any substance that you know nothing about, they should not be bought online from unregistered suppliers or borrowed from a friend and then injected or consumed.
+Like any substance that you know nothing about, they should not be bought online from unregistered suppliers (or borrowed from a friend).

 There is ample and robust evidence supporting the remedial effects of increased Human Growth Hormone.